-Operated in conjunction with the University of Michigan, the Henry Ford Allegiance Radiation Oncology – Tejada Center is one of the most technologically advanced radiation therapy facilities in the state.
+Part of the Henry Ford Cancer Institute, the Paul Tejada Center for Radiation Oncology is one of the most technologically advanced radiation therapy facilities in the state.
 Three-dimensional tumor mapping capabilities allow staff to visually determine the shape and size of tumors and irradiate tumors more effectively, minimizing the involvement of close and adjacent organs.

 Other radiation oncology treatment methods that may be employed include:

 Truebeam Linear Accelerator

 Brings most innovative, versatile and precise imaging and treatment capabilities with enhanced safety and accuracy features while delivering treatment faster and more efficiently.
 This allows for a more comfortable patient experience reducing chance for patient motion during treatment and improved accuracy and precision.

 Intensity Modulated Radiation Therapy (IMRT) tool delivers improved dose conformity to the entire tumor in 360 degree motion in approximately two minutes.
 This is approximately eight times faster than what was previously possible with conformal IMRT with improved dose sparing to normal tissue.

 Image Guided Radiotherapy (IGRT)

 Provides advanced imaging with three dimensional software technology utilizing Cone Beam Computed Tomography (CBCT) to verify patient and tumor position accuracy.
 Patient position and motion will be adjusted if necessary at every treatment to pinpoint tumor site is in the same position.